Electives are offered on a periodic basis at the discretion of the Dean.

-Copyright, although one of the oldest statutory laws, is the subject of today’s headlines in actions such as Viacom vs. Google, involving the issue of whether internet videos infringe copyrights of media firms.
-This course will explore the nature of copyright in contrast to other forms of intellectual property protection.
+This course explores the nature of copyright in contrast to other forms of intellectual property protection.
 The course will cover copyrightable subject matter, ownership and federal registration.
-Scope of copyright, particularly for software and media, will be examined, together with general limitations on copyright including fair use.
-How copyright should be applied to new technologies, such as digital file sharing, also will be addressed as well as infringement actions, damages, injunctions and license agreements as negotiated settlements.
+Scope of copyright, particularly for software and media, will be examined, together with general limitations on copyright, including fair use.
+How copyright should be applied to new technologies, such as digital file sharing is particularly relevant.
+Infringement actions, damages, injunctions, license agreements, and negotiated settlements will be studied.
 Brief treatments of international copyright and federal preemption will be included.

 Criminal Law 6 units; Required; Letter Grade

-Fundamental problems in the substantive law of crimes and its administration; the content of criminal law; punishable acts and omissions; mental state requisite to punishment; scope of liability under modern law for conspiracy and attempt, and for participation in crimes committed by others; enforcement of the law; and an introduction to criminal procedure.
+Fundamental problems in the substantive law of crimes and its administration; the content of criminal law, punishable acts and omissions, mental state requisite to punishment, scope of liability under modern law for conspiracy and attempt, and for participation in crimes committed by others; the enforcement of the law and an introduction to criminal procedure.

 Criminal Procedure 3 units; Required; Letter Grade